 His brothers — Art, Cyril and Charles — performed during the festival's first weekend under a new name, The Nevilles.

-Still, he wasn't completely without family on stage.
+Still, he won't be completely without family on stage.
 Charles Neville plays saxophone in his quintet.
-Aaron Neville gave fest-goers a good sampling of the new music which covers a musical genre close to his heart — doo-wop.
+Aaron Neville said he planned to give fest-goers a good sampling of the new music which covers a musical genre close to his heart — doo-wop.

 "If you listen to any of my music, there's a doo-wop essence to it," he said.
 "Since I was a little boy, I've listened to people like Clyde McPhatter and the like.
 Everything I've ever done has some doo-wop in it.
 It's innocent music.
 Music that tells the story of boy meets girl.
 Music I can listen to with my granddaughter and my grandmother and nobody gets offended."